 Board strikes down bunkhouse cap

+A Simcoe farmer’s appeal of the three-worker-per-bunkhouse cap during the COVID-19 quarantine period has been approved.

-The Health Services Review and Appeal Board struck down the cap Friday.
+The Health Services Review and Appeal Board struck down the cap on June 12.
 In its decision, the board said the three-man limit was “unreasonable” and “arbitrary” and could not be justified from a public-health standpoint.

 Until that appeal is settled, the three-man cap on migrant workers in Norfolk and Haldimand during their mandatory 14-day quarantine period remains in effect.

-“The health unit’s order is reasonable and effective at protecting farms from the disastrous effects of a widespread outbreak of COVID-19 during migrant workers’ initial self-isolation period,” Matt Terry, a spokesperson for the health unit, said in a news release.
+“The health unit’s order is reasonable and effective at protecting farms from the disastrous effects of a widespread outbreak of COVID-19 during migrant workers’ initial self-isolation period,” said Matt Terry, a spokesperson for the health unit.

 “As evidenced by the outbreak (at Scotlynn Group in Vittoria) which took place during the hearing, the virus can easily spread among large numbers of workers living in a congregate setting, significantly impacting farming operations.